OhioMathTeacher/docminer/docs/SETUP_GUIDE_FOR_GAS.md

-# Research Buddy - Quick Setup Guide for Graduate Assistants
+# DocMiner - Quick Setup Guide for Graduate Assistants

 ## One-Time Setup (15 minutes)

-### Step 1: Download Research Buddy
+### Step 1: Download DocMiner
 - Download the appropriate version for your OS from the releases page
 - macOS: `.dmg` file → Drag to Applications
 - Windows: `.zip` file → Extract and run `.exe`